tpeterka/mpas-o-workflow/README.md

 ### First time: create a test case for the executable

-Assumes that `load_dev_compass_1.4.0-alpha.2.sh` is the name of the conda environment load script created initially
+Assumes that `load_dev_compass_1.4.0-alpha.2.sh` is the name of the conda environment load script created initially Set `/path_to/compass-baroclinic-test` below where you want the test case to be created.

 ```
 source /path_to/compass-env-only/load_dev_compass_1.4.0-alpha.2.sh
 compass setup -t ocean/baroclinic_channel/10km/default -w /path_to/compass-baroclinic-test -p /path_to/E3SM/components/mpas-ocean -f /path_to/compass-env-only/compass.cfg
 ```

 ### First time: set up the initial state using compass and partition the mesh using gpmetis

 Assumes that `load_dev_compass_1.4.0-alpha.2.sh` is the name of the conda environment load script created initially